Rocciamelone: History

-The teutonic knight Bonifacius Rotarius (of Asti) made the first ascent of Rocciamelone on 1 September 1358, to bring a small metal image of the Holy Virgin as a gesture of gratitude for having survived captivity in the Holy Land during a war against the Muslims.
+The Teutonic knight Bonifacius Rotarius (of Asti) made the first ascent of Rocciamelone on 1 September 1358, to bring a small metal image of the Holy Virgin as a gesture of gratitude for having survived captivity in the Holy Land during a war against the Muslims.

 The summit of Rocciamelone is the destination of a traditional pilgrimage, every year, on August 5.
-A 3 m statue of the Blessed Virgin Mary was erected there in 1899.
+A 3 m statue of the Blessed Virgin Mary (Our Lady of the Summits and the Snows) was erected there in 1899.

 Access to the summit

 Because of its easy access (the start of the summit trail can be reached in a 90-minute drive from Turin), its considerable height and the panorama, this mountain is one of the most frequented of the western part of the Alps.